dominiksalvet/risc63/doc/registers.md

 The control registers are used for the processor management and configuration, and thus they should not be used in ordinary programs.
 Their major purpose in RISC63 is the interrupt handling.

-> The addresses of control registers are stated in a [decoding section](https://github.com/dominiksalvet/risc63/blob/master/doc/decoding.md#control-registers).
+> The indexes of control registers are stated in a [decoding section](https://github.com/dominiksalvet/risc63/blob/master/doc/decoding.md#control-registers).

 ### Auxiliary Registers (`k0`, `k1`)